rx-gy/gEDA-tools/README.md

     ```shell
     make pcb
     ```
+   Note: You will receive some warnings on the command line at this stage as git hasn't yet been set up.
    * Select 'file'->'import schematic'
    * Select projectName.sch (as set up in the previous step)
    * Save the pcb file